Commands Usage

 Description

-The teleport command allows you to teleport yourself or others to a specified world or destination.
+Allows you to teleport yourself or others to a specified world or destination.
 There are many different permissions associated with this command, with the categories being self

 and other